OWASP/threat-dragon/README.md

 This installs code in two sub-folders.
 One for the main application (`td`) and one for the unit tests (`td.tests`).
 Get all the node packages:

 `npm install`

-All the build workflow tasks are in the default grunt task, so just do

-`grunt` or `grunt release`

 and then start the node web server: